Existence of simultaneous route and departure choice dynamic user equilibrium: Introduction

 \subsection{Formulation of the SRDC user equilibrium}

 There are two essential components within the RC or SRDC notions of DUE: (i) the mathematical expression of Nash-like equilibrium conditions, and (ii) a network performance model, which is, in effect, an embedded network loading problem.
 The embedded network loading problem captures the relationships among arc entry flow, arc exit flow, arc delay and path delay for any path departure rate trajectory.
-Note that, by studying the embedded network loading problem based on the GVM, we are not suggesting or employing a sequential solution paradigm for DUE.
-If the reader believes a sequential perspective is implicit in our work, he/she has not fully understood the mathematical presentation provided in this and subsequent sections.

 There are multiple means of expressing the Nash-like notion of a dynamic equilibrium, including the following: